This topic details the configuration necessary to enable SAML SSO for customer with a need to create a single sign on environment.

 Sometimes referred to as IDP, is a system function that creates, maintains, and manages identity information with authentication services to applications relying on it within a federated or distributed network.

 Metadata is basic information needed by the service provider, IDP, and client that is used for SSO authentication usually including the list of methods, location information and configuration information necessary to allow logins.

 Sequence of Steps in Configuration

 - Get the IDP metadata URL from the customer - see below for explanation of purpose and contained data

 - Provide the customer the link to the BuyerQuest Metadata file - typically at <site>/simplesaml/module.php/saml/sp/metadata.php/saml

 - This file is required to be added by the customer to make BuyerQuest a service provider.

-- Provide link to the client for UAT and Production environments
+- Provide a link to the client for UAT and Production environments

 - Map and configure the metadata attributes - See: 1.2 Administration